ferrucc-io/hugo-theme/src/readme.md

 ## Welcome to the SRC folder for the Gohugo Ferruccio Theme.

-The contents of this folder are used to generate CSS and javascript.
-You may never have to touch anything here,  unless you want to more deeply customize your styles.
+The contents of this folder are used to generate CSS and Javascript.
+You may never have to touch anything here,  unless you want to customize your styles deeply.

 ## Tools